joelburget/website/posts/private/plaintext.md

 I'm hopeful we can use a language aware [patch theory](http://en.wikibooks.org/wiki/Understanding_Darcs/Patch_theory) to find a sequence of patches (if this sequence exists) that can be safely applied to yield a working program.

-In the move from text munging to structure manipulations, our actions become transparent to the the language / environment.
+In the move from text munging to structure manipulations, the intention in our actions becomes transparent to the the language / environment.

 Another example: